Chart Color Schemes

 Employment

-Pakenham - South East has a skilled workforce with the construction sector being prominent.
-The unemployment rate was 8.1% as of June 2021.
+Pakenham - South East has a skilled workforce with the construction sector being notably prominent.
+The unemployment rate in June 2025 was 8.1%.

 Employment growth over the past year was estimated at 3.7%.
-As of June 2025, there are 3,293 residents in work and the unemployment rate is 3.4%, which is above Greater Melbourne's rate of 4.6%.
-Workforce participation lags significantly at 56.3% compared to Greater Melbourne's 64.1%.
-Leading employment industries among residents include health care & social assistance, construction, and manufacturing.
+As of June 2025, 3,293 residents were employed while the unemployment rate was 3.4% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation in Pakenham - South East lagged significantly at 56.3%, compared to Greater Melbourne's 64.1%.
+The dominant employment sectors among residents included health care & social assistance, construction, and manufacturing.

-The area shows strong specialization in construction with an employment share of 1.4 times the regional level.
-However, professional & technical employs only 4.1% of local workers, below Greater Melbourne's 10.1%.
-There are approximately 0.9 workers for each resident, indicating substantial local employment opportunities.
-Between June 2024 and June 2025, employment increased by 3.7%, labour force increased by 4.4%, leading to an unemployment rise of 0.6 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.5%, labour force expand by 4.0%, with unemployment rising by 0.5 percentage points.
-State-level data from Sep-25 shows that Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May 2025 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pakenham - South East's employment mix suggests local growth of approximately 6.1% over five years and 12.9% over ten years, although these are simple extrapolations for illustrative purposes only.
+Construction was particularly specialized with an employment share of 1.4 times the regional level.
+Professional & technical services employed only 4.1% of local workers, below Greater Melbourne's 10.1%.
+The ratio of 0.9 workers per resident indicated substantial local employment opportunities.
+Over the 12 months to June 2025, employment increased by 3.7%, while labour force grew by 4.4%, resulting in an unemployment rise of 0.6 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Pakenham - South East's employment mix suggested local growth of approximately 6.1% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment